On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 To view a client’s pharmacy details:

-- On the client’s Patient Summary page, use the dropdown menu to select the pharmacy in question
+- Use the dropdown menu under Pharmacy to select the pharmacy in question

 - Click the bullet list icon